nalves599/bling-bank-sirs-project/REPORT.md

 ![Infrastructure](img/report/infrastructure.jpg)

+To deploy the applications is needed to follow the [README.md](./infra/README.md) and then copy the directories `backend`, `frontend`, and `library` to the inside of the webserver virtual machine.
+After copying the files we need to run `npm install && npm run build; npx prisma db push; npm run start` on the backend and frontend directory.

 ##### Technologies Used

 As said previously, the library, the CLI, the backend, and the frontend were all developed in Typescript.